 AWS Proton supports multi-account infrastructures, which help platform operators configure their architecture securely across multiple AWS accounts.
 You can manage all your multi-account environments and services from a single account using AWS Proton.

 Customize your user interface using the familiar AWS Management Console or CLI.
-The AWS Proton interface guides you through the process of creating and deploying shared resources as environments to which you can deploy services.
+The AWS Proton interface guides you through the process of creating and deploying shared resources such as environments to which you can deploy services.
 Proton also gives you end-to-end provisioning support, including the ability to deploy infrastructure such as compute, database, and many other resources in a simple, declarative style through AWS CloudFormation.

 AWS Proton supports versioning of infrastructure templates and provides developers with updates for out-of-date deployments.